playingoDEERUX/growbrewproxy/README.md

 - Ignore autoban packets by client (if the check was server sided, you can still get banned)
 - Ignore tracking packets and crash log requests
 - Spoofed RID all the time, and login packet is made so most identifiers/information wont be included.
-- Instant MAC Spoofer
+- Instant MAC Spoofer (use mac 02:00:00:00:00:00 for AAP bypass)
 - many more, might even add something soon to this open src project.
-- *NEW* Very simple packet "load balancer"
+- *NEW* Very simple packet load balancer
 ---------------------------------------------------------------

-NOTE: Click "Update IP/Port" once without actually changing IP if you are stuck at Server request logon (which should actually never happen anymore as it was fixed in 1.5.2)

 # Usage:
 ---------------------------------------------------------------